RimBaa/traffic_sign_detection/README.md

 No extra parameters are needed to run the code.

 ## ROS package detect_traffic_sign
-The second folder "detect_traffic_sign" is the ROS package that has been created.
+The folder "detect_traffic_sign" is the ROS package that has been created.
-Both folders contain the trained support vector machines and all files needed to start the program.

 # Instructions on how to use the ROS package
 1. add the ROS package to an exisiting ROS Workspace